gvwilson/thirdbit/src/fiction/cloudherd/index.md

 Aft had risen to one knee,
 but kept one hand on the cloud's back so that he could continue to mind-talk to it.

-A silver-winged scaw shot out of its cliffside nest, cawing its displeasure at the sight of a human just a few strides away.
+A silver-winged swallow shot out of its cliffside nest, cawing its displeasure at the sight of a human just a few strides away.
 Aft looked up and smiled as he always did when he was on cloudback or holding hands with his wife.